AdityaGupta1/mega-minecraft/README.md

 	<img src="screenshots/12-3-2023/010.png" />
 </p>

-This project aims to create a Minecraft-like experience with two major upgrades: **GPU-accelerated terrain generation** with CUDA and **real-time path tracing** with OptiX.
+This project aims to create a Minecraft-like experience with two major upgrades: **real-time path tracing** with OptiX and **GPU-accelerated terrain generation** with CUDA.

-TODO: expand on this
+Normal Minecraft is rendered by rasterization and a block-based lighting system, which works very well for gameplay.
+Minecraft shaders take that to the next level by introducing features such as shadow mapping, screen space reflections, and dynamic lighting.
+This project goes one step further by using the RTX accelerated OptiX framework to perform rendering entirely through path tracing, which gives realistic lighting, shadows, and reflections.

+Additionally, GPGPU programming with CUDA allows for fast generation of fantastical terrain constructed from various noise functions and implicit surfaces.
+This project's terrain consists of several distinct biomes, each with their own characteristics and structures.
+Players exploring the world can find sights such as giant purple mushrooms, vast expanses of sand dunes, infected underground forests, and many more.

+This README gives an overview of the various parts of the project and explains some of the processes and decisions it took to get there.

 ## CUDA Terrain Generation